Sevnhutsjr/LSE-DS105-Wandermetrics/README.md

 To understand how the data looks like, we had plotted the data distribution for each city and done some outlier analysis, which proviede by this notebook [Data_distribution&Outlier_analysis.ipynb](https://github.com/Sevnhutsjr/LSE-DS105-Wandermetrics/blob/main/Code/Data_distribution%26Outlier_analysis.ipynb)

+**We've decided to use the median for our visualizations because the presence of outliers can skew the mean, making it less representative of our data.
+In such cases, the median provides a more stable measure of central tendency, and so we opt to use it for further visualizations.**

 # Step 3: Visualisaztion

 In order to find out factors affects weekend flight price, we carried out several analysis: